yehlebm/Automotive-Standards-Council-Event-Configuration/README.md

   has executed for each measurement ID you intend to use.
 The helper functions above poll `window.dataLayer` for `config` entries and delay the GA4 event until the configuration has run.
-- Push both the generic `dl_asc` event (with the ASC Event name in a field) and the event-specific `dl_<eventName>` to `window.dataLayer` so GTM and other tag management systems can hook into whichever format their workspaces expect.
+- Push the event-specific `dl_<eventName>` to `window.dataLayer` so GTM and other tag management systems can hook into the ASC Event payload.
 - Only push to GA4 and the data layers after the message has been validated and the payload has been normalized.